roman-milk/roman-milk.github.io/the-decoy-1.md

  "I'm crazy about him baby, but three times a week with him is all I can take."

  Of course there is always the possibility that she doesn't want to have to give up the thing that she likes most about me.
 I just hung up the phone.
-Report_Story #2